 We only have less than 6 months to prepare.

-I wanted to start my semester on May 2009.
-With only 4 months to prepare, from December to April, I enrolled to IELTS review center and studied for a month.
+I wanted to start my semester in May 2009.
+With only 4 months to prepare, from December to April, I enrolled in IELTS review center and studied for a month.
 I took the IELTS exam and waited for the result to come out.
 Once I found out my score, we started sending emails and preparing for my enrollment.

 After receiving my certificate of enrollment, I applied for a student visa.
 I’ll never forget the day I got my visa, it was April 20, 2009!
 I was so, so, so, so ecstatic!
 No words can explain how I felt back then because I’m finally reaching my dreams.